Kev-Villegas/Kev-Villegas/README.md

 Portfolio
 </a>

-💬 Feel free to ask me about React.JS / Next.JS.
+💬 Feel free to ask me about React.js and Next.js

 📫 Reach out to me at kevin.villegas1973@gmail.com